vim-autoformat/vim-autoformat/README.md

 It's probably in your distro's repository, so you can download it as a regular package.
 For Ubuntu type `sudo apt-get install tidy` in a terminal.

+* `rbeautify` for __Ruby__.
+It is shipped with `rbeautify`, which can be installed by running `gem install ruby-beautify`.
+Note that compatible `ruby-beautify-0.94.0` or higher version.
+Here is the link to the repository: https://github.com/erniebrodeur/ruby-beautify

 How can I change the behaviour of formatters, or add one myself?
 ---------------------------------------------
 If you need a formatter that is not among the defaults, or if you are not satisfied with the default formatting behaviour that is provided by vim-autoformat, you can define it yourself.